Part 1 | Part 2 | Part 3 | Part 4

 Some examples of internal concentration methods:

 - Create a mental image.
 Visualize the house you lived in when you were ten years old.
 Resurrect the house from memory in your mind, remembering every detail: the color and texture of the floor and what it was made of, the windows and how they opened, the front door and back door, how the rooms flowed from one to another.
 Do this until you have a full picture of it in your mind.
+If you can't remember all the details, invent them.
 (Some people prefer to use a church or temple or other religious building they were very familiar with when young, or some other structure more relevant to their lives at that time.)

 - Invoke a feeling/emotion.
 Choose a feeling and explore it.
 What is the nature of this feeling?
 What are its effects?
 From where does it originate?
 What does the emotion evoke?
 Memories?
 Other emotions?
 Follow it where it takes you.
 Alternate with both “positive” and “negative” feelings.